rlannon/SINx86/README.md

         return 0;
     }

-Like Python, functions are defined with `def`, function calls look similar enought (though they are prefixed with `@` -- this is for a future language feature).
+Like Python, functions are defined with `def`, function calls look similar enough (though they are prefixed with `@` -- this is for a future language feature).
 Like C and Java, the entry point of entry program is 'main', though unlike Java (and like C), the return type and arguments for this function are not fixed.
 It's good practice to use a return type of `int` and the argument `dynamic array<string> args`, but it's not strictly required.

 For more information, check out the [guide](Basic%20Syntax.md).